Frank Cho: Technique and materials

 Cho produces his artwork on Strathmore 300 Series Bristol Pad, which has a vellum surface.

 To pencil his artwork, Cho uses a Pentel mechanical pencil with 0.7mm HB lead.
 To ink his work, he uses black Micron Pigma pens, sizes 01 and 08.
 For erasure, he uses both a Vanish eraser and a kneaded eraser.

 Personal life

 Cho met his first wife, Cari Guthrie, when they served together on a student residence council at the University of Maryland.
 They were married in 1999.
-Their first child, Emily, was born in 2001, and their second, Samantha was born in 2004.
+Their first child was born in 2001 and their second in 2004.
 They lived in Ellicott City, Maryland.
-Cho and Cari separated in 2008 and divorced in 2009, after which Cho temporarily moved to a nearby apartment to be close to his two daughters, and began dating Mara Rose, a film major he first met when she cared for his children.
+Cho and Cari separated in 2008 and divorced in 2009, after which Cho temporarily moved to a nearby apartment to be close to his two children, and began dating Mara Rose, a film major he first met when she cared for his kids.

 Cho identifies as a "life-long liberal Democrat and advocate for free speech and equal rights."